The Mihir Chronicles

 For decades, the major manufacturer of Central Processing Units (CPUs) was Intel until it was challenged by Nvidia's Graphical Processing Units (GPUs).
 Unlike general-purpose CPUs, the GPU breaks complex mathematical tasks apart into small calculations, then processes them all at once.
 This method is known as parallel computing.
 A great analogy to explain this is a delivery truck dropping off one package at a time like a CPU while a GPU is more like a fleet of motorcycles spread across a city.

 GPUs have been transformational in the field of artificial intelligence because they don't operate linearly.
 In other words, it is not a sequential operation.
 Instead, they operate non-linearly because of parallel computing.
 This has allowed machines to carry out unstructured tasks such as vision, language, and other complex mapping such as autonomous driving.
+And here lies the magic.
+No longer we need to have series of steps for a computer.
+It can operate on its own based on pre-trained dataset.

 In 2017, researchers at Google introduced a new architecture for neural-net training called a transformer.
 The following year, researchers at OpenAI used Google’s framework to build the first “generative pre-trained transformer,” or Generative Pre-Trained Transformer (GPT).
 The GPT models were trained on Nvidia supercomputers, absorbing an enormous corpus of text and learning how to make human-like connections.
 In late 2022, after several versions, ChatGPT was released to the public.
 The more processing power one applies to a neural net, the more sophisticated its output becomes.
 This makes computers perceive as if they are talking to us in our familiar language.